The App for Cinema lovers that saves you money

 Selecting a Movie poster will take the user to the Map screen, where CheapFilm will locate the cheapest tickets based in your location, highlighting the best

-In case you want to select the different options yourself, or just look more info about the movie before booking, the Film page was designed to just reflect those two ideas.
+In case you want to select the different options yourself, or just look for more info about the movie before booking, the Film page was designed to just reflect those two ideas.

 Review the exact location of the venue, select how many seats you want, the most suitable screening time for you, and lastly, choose where you want to be seated.
-CheapFilm will automatically find the best-centered seats available for you!
+CheapFilm will automatically find the best-centred seats available for you!
 Say goodbye to that old vintage step where selecting a seat on a small screen was a terrible experience.

 Everybody has suffered that feeling of coming late into a dark movie theater trying to figure out where to sit, checking the digital ticket to realizes that you need to decipher it first to clearly see where your seat is.

 That’s why in this screen, the Hall, Row and Seat section has to be the very first thing a person sees right when checking the ticket, along with the barcode and the very-useful-but-not-usually-implemented option to share the ticket, in case one of your friends decides to skip the trailers and go a little bit late.